 Here is the original Swiss recipe for bircher muesli that was developed around the turn of the last century by Swiss physician Maximilian Oskar Bircher-Benner.

-- In a small bowl or mug, mix the oats and water and let them soften overnight in the refrigerator.
+- In a small bowl, mug, or Mason jar, mix the oats and water, cover, and let them soften overnight in the refrigerator.
 If you're in a hurry, oats do not need to be soaked for hours to make them digestible, although other grains do.

 - Add the sweetened condensed milk and stir.
-Evaporated milk, cream or regular milk can be substituted.
-You can add 2 teaspoons of sugar to regular milk, or try honey, agave nectar or stevia if you would like to avoid sugar.
+Evaporated milk, cream, or regular milk can be substituted.
+You also can add 2 teaspoons of sugar to regular milk, or try honey, agave nectar, or stevia if you would like to avoid sugar.

-- Mix grated apple with lemon juice and then add it to the oat mixture.
-Sprinkle with raw chopped almonds or hazelnuts and serve.
+- Mix the grated apple with lemon juice and then add it to the oat mixture.
+Sprinkle with raw chopped hazelnuts or almonds and serve.

 This negates Bircher's idea of a low-calorie, high-energy pre-meal filler, but it tastes good.
 Additions can be made as follows (or create your own):

 - Add a grated carrot, a sliced banana and orange sections to your oats.